 Will Cut’n’Paste™ affect plants nearby?

-No, Cut’n’Paste™ is inactivated in the soil.
+No, Cut’n’Paste™ glyphosate based gels are inactivated in the soil.
 If you accidentally drop some gel onto the leaves of another plant snap the leaf off.
 When used as a leaf applications apply the gels onto the underside of leaves where the plant has stomata, and avoid using when it’s going to rain as heavy rain could wash some gel off onto plants underneath.

-MetGel being metsulfuron bases is residual in the soil.
+MetGel being metsulfuron bases is residual in the soil and so is Picloram.
 Used as a stump paste the active ingredient is held within the dying plant material for long enough for it to be decomposed.
 Use with caution around waterways as it can move in soil water if accidentally dripped onto standing water.

 How soon after cutting a trunk or stem should Cut’n’Paste™ be applied?